This article covers the following data field settings:

 PPO allows you to define fields that do not require manual input by a user.
 These fields can be defined by a calculation or formula, based on other data, within PPO.

-If the calculated field is added, a box for the formula will open underneath the calculated check box.
+When the calculated field is added, a box for the formula will be available underneath the calculated check box.

 For more information on calculated fields and how to implement them, please access the following knowledge base article.